 2. Pry the reed apart and use a Cocoon Comb to remove the cocoons gently.

 3. Once all the cocoons have been removed, you can throw the opened reeds into the yard waste or compost bin!

 Tear or carefully snip with scissors one end of the BeeTube, and it will easily unravel.
 Gently use your fingers to separate leafcutter bee cocoons from the paper.

 Unlike mason bee cocoons, leafcutter bee cocoons are NOT waterproof.
 Do not wash leafcutter bee cocoons!

-Place cocoons in a BeeGuard or CocoonGuard bag or similar transparent, breathable bag and store them in your garage or shed until it’s time to incubate.
+Place cocoons in a BeeGuard or similar transparent, breathable bag and store them in your garage or shed until it’s time to incubate.
 We recommend that you lightly break leafcutter cocoons apart from the line of cocoons to allow bees to emerge from their cocoons without having to walk through diseased cocoons.